 1618 was only the second engine to leave Barry scrapyard when it left there in January 1969.
 It was purchased from Barry by what became the Southern Mogul Preservation Society for £2,000 and at first it was taken to a siding in at New Hythe near Maidstone, Kent.

 Two and a half years were spent at New Hythe trying to restore the engine in spartan conditions.
-The chance came to move to the Kent and East Sussex Railway at Tenterden, which had just received its light railway order so 31618 moved there in 1969.
+The chance came to move to the Kent and East Sussex Railway at Tenterden, which had just received its light railway order so 31618 moved there in.

 From this base the Southern Mogul Preservation Society as it was then known, were able to complete the job.
 The only snag was that the track at the Kent and East Sussex was not built to take the weight of such a locomotive; it always had been a light railway in the truest sense of the word.
 When 1618 was steamed, all that could be done was demonstration shunting in Tenterden station.
 This frustrating situation was resolved in May 1977, 3 years after the first steaming, when the society decided to move to the Bluebell Railway, also in Sussex, but with much more substantial track, sufficient in fact to cater for full running of 1618 without any problems.

 The move to the Bluebell was a huge success.
 The engine is just the right size for the needs of the Bluebell, in terms of power and economy, in use, and historical appropriateness.
 The engine saw out its 10 year boiler certificate and was given a quick turn around general overhaul almost immediately.
 With such a rich reserve of engines awaiting overhaul at the Bluebell, this is indeed a rare occurrence.
-This 10 year certificate has itself now run out.
+The 10 year certificate expired in 1994.
 Although a return to steam would be most welcome, the plan is to let others have their turn first, especially as restoration of fellow U class 1638 is well underway.

 |Home Base||Current Status||Owner|